Water wells should be tested after a flood – AgriLife Today

 By conducting regular inspections, using proper well caps, and taking advantage of local resources, you can protect your well from future flood-related contaminations.
 Remember, your health and safety are paramount, and ensuring clean water is a crucial step in safeguarding both.

-See also Chatham-Kent councillor seeks to protect water wells
+See also Belle Plaine looks to upgrade water wells